China faces omicron test weeks ahead of Beijing Olympics

-Across China, more than 20 million people are in some form of lockdown, with many prevented from leaving their homes.
+On Thursday, Tianjin suspended train, taxi, bus and ride-hailing services to other cities.
+Airline flights and high-speed train services were suspended earlier and highways closed.
+People leaving the city were required to present negative virus tests and receive special permission.

-Tianjin, only about an hour from Beijing, is on high alert, although it has refrained from imposing a complete lockdown such as that in Xi'an, a city of 14 million.
+Trucks carrying food and medical will be allowed in but drivers were told to wear masks and take other steps to avoid transmitting the virus, according to a city government notice.

-Instead, it has sealed off several residential communities and universities, canceled almost all flights, suspended high speed train service and closed highways.
-People leaving the city are required to present negative COVID-19 tests and receive special permission.
+Automaker Volkswagen AG said it shut down two factories in Tianjin on Monday and employees have been tested twice.
+"We hope to resume production very soon," it said in a statement.

-The city conducted mass testing for a second time for its 14 million residents on Wednesday, and asked them to stay put in their homes until they receive a negative result.
+Tianjin conducted mass testing for a second time Wednesday.
+The government asked residents to wait at home until they receive a negative result.

 Tianjin's proximity to Beijing makes the timing particularly fraught.
 During the Tokyo Olympics in July, Japan saw a widespread outbreak driven by the delta variant.